and welcome to another German Word of the Day – What is the Difference Special. And today, we’ll look at the difference between

 - Ich kenne das.

-And they do not mean the same.
 The wissen-version says that I know the content of the statement itself.
 The fact.
 So I know that my friend can’t sleep at full moon.
 I could simply make that one sentence

 - Ich weiß, dass du bei Vollmond nicht schlafen kannst.